Descriptor Format

 Use short subsystem names when there is no concrete descriptor path but the protocol needs a subsystem to be available:

-• eth for Ethernet/IP based descriptors such as UDP, Modbus TCP, and NXScope UDP,
+• udp for UDP-based descriptors such as Dawn UDP, Wakaama LwM2M, and NXScope UDP,

 • ble for NimBLE descriptors.